 As I started making plans for this room I knew I needed a shelf in there.
-I got to work building and installed this wooden shelf (it’s super easy to build, leave a comment if you’re interested in the tutorial) which greatly increased my storage.
+I got to work building and installed this wooden shelf (it’s super easy to build get the tutorial here) which greatly increased my storage.
 Since I’m not naturally organized I try and hide my messes as much as possible, so I purchased these linen storage boxes from Walmart to keep all my little extra laundry room essentials hidden but still accessible.
 And since our whole house is lacking storage a few other things go in these storage boxes as well, like our family games and extra kitchen linens.
 I mean you can put anything in there really!

 The only thing I didn’t put up in the storage boxes was my laundry detergent and dryer sheets.
 I know that if it was up in a box I’d never put the box up so I used it as decoration by putting my laundry detergent in one of the large wood-top jars at Walmart, and then I used a small one for our dryer sheets both placed in a little basket making it easy to move around.
 This helps keep the space organized while allowing me to have my essentials readily available!

 Let’s be honest, I never thought I’d put a lamp in my laundry room (ok fine, it’s a closet).
 As I was decorating this space I found myself with this linen color on top, and between the washer, dryer, and laundry sign I built a bunch of gray on the bottom.
 I knew I had to bring that linen color down to balance it out so I was wondering through Walmart and saw the lamps.
 It honestly never crossed my mind until I saw this one and realized that I don’t have a light in there and it actually makes sense to put a lamp on my dryer!
 These cute little lamps from Walmart are only around $20 too!